Qanats of Ghasabeh: Islamic period

 In Iran, the advent of Islam, which coincided with the overthrow of the Sassanid dynasty, brought about a profound change in religious, political, social and cultural structures.
 But the qanats stayed intact, because the economic infrastructure was of great importance to the Arabs.
 As an instance, M. Lombard reports that the Moslem clerics who lived during the Abbasid period, such as Abooyoosef Ya’qoob (died 798 AD) stipulated that whoever can bring water to the idle lands in order to cultivate, his tax would be waived and he would be entitled to the lands cultivated.
 Therefore, this policy did not differ from that of the Achaemenids in not getting any tax from the people who revived abandoned lands.
-The Arabs' supportive policy on qanats was so successful that even the holy city of Mecca gained a qanat.
-The Persian historian Hamdollah Mostowfi writes: "Zobeyde Khatoon (Haroon al-Rashid’s wife) constructed a qanat in Mecca.
-After the time of Haroon al-Rashid, during the caliph Moghtader’s reign this qanat fell into decay, but he rehabilitated it, and the qanat was rehabilitated again after it collapsed during the reign of two other caliphs named Ghaem and Naser.
-After the era of the caliphs this qanat completely fell into ruin because the desert sand filled it up, but later Amir Choopan repaired the qanat and made it flow again in Mecca".

-There are also other historical texts proving that the Abbasids were concerned about qanats.
-For example, according to the "Incidents of Abdollah bin Tahir’s Time" written by Gardizi, in the year 830 AD a terrible earthquake struck the town of Forghaneh and reduced many homes to rubble.
-The inhabitants of Neyshaboor used to come to Abdollah bin Tahir in order to request him to intervene, for they fought over their qanats and found the relevant instruction or law on qanat as a solution neither in the prophet's quotations nor in the clerics' writings.
-So Abdollah bin Tahir managed to bring together all the clergymen from throughout Khorasan and Iraq to compile a book entitled Alghani (The Book of Qanat).
-This book collected all the rulings on qanats which could be of use to whoever wanted to judge a dispute over this issue.
-Gardizi added that this book was still applicable to his time, and everyone made references to this book.